MerelyAPseudonym/spacemacs/contrib/gtags/README.md

 ## Features

-- Select any tag in a project retrieves by gtags
+- Select any tag in a project retrieved by gtags
 - Resume previous helm-gtags session
 - Jump to a location based on context
 - Find definitions